Award Winning Specialist Clinic

 Below you will find some key information to help you prepare for surgery and make necessary arrangements to ensure you have the support you need and that everything runs smoothly on the day.

-If your surgeon feels you are a good candidate for surgery, you are then invited to consider whether you would like to proceed for surgery or otherwise following a two week 'cooling off' period.
+After your assessment, if your surgeon believes you will be a good candidate for surgery, you will be invited to consider whether you would like to continue with the surgery or otherwise with a two-week 'cooling off' period.
+During this period, you are welcome to discuss the surgery with your surgeon as many times as you would like.

 02.Leading up to procedure